airbytehq/airbyte/docs/cli-documentation.md

 # CLI documentation

-## Disclaimer
+> [!WARNING]

-The Octavia CLI is an alpha, unofficial CLI that won't be maintained. <br>
+> The Octavia CLI is an alpha, unofficial CLI that won't be maintained.
+>

-⭐ 👉 We advise all users to leverage the official [Airbyte Terraform Provider](https://reference.airbyte.com/reference/using-the-terraform-provider), instead of this CLI.
+>  👉 We advise all users to leverage the official [Airbyte Terraform Provider](https://reference.airbyte.com/reference/using-the-terraform-provider), instead of this CLI.

 ## What is `octavia` CLI?